open-telemetry/community/README.md

 ## Get Involved

 There is a lot to do!
 If you are interested in getting involved, please join the mailing lists and attend the community meetings.
-If you wish to join one of the special interest groups, you can get in touch via [this simple form](https://forms.gle/HCGGoLRzoPm6o29K6).
-We are a friendly, collaborative group and look forward to working together.
+If you're interested in contributing to a specific part of the project, please join the appropriate special interest group (SIG).
+Details for all of these items are below.
+We are a friendly, collaborative group and look forward to working together!

 ## Communication
 ### Instant Messaging